Dandelion Vineyards, `Lionheart of the Barossa` Shiraz

 Vineyards

 This wine comes from ancient, gnarled vines, some approaching and many over a hundred years of age.
-These vine not only survive, but thrive, on their own roots in some of the oldest soils on the planet.
-The vines are planted at an altitude of 221 metres.
+These vines not only survive, but thrive, on their own roots in some of the oldest soils on the planet.
+The vines are planted at an elevation of 221 metres.

 Vintage